-After the Director of Community Life receives an appeal, they will direct the appeal to the appropriate hearing officer or hear the appeal himself/herself.
+After the Assistant Dean of Students receives an appeal, he/she will direct the appeal to the appropriate hearing officer or hear the appeal himself/herself.
 Appeals are assigned as follows:

-- Student appeals of decisions, findings, and sanctions made by an Area Coordinator may be heard by the Assistant Director of Community Life or the Director of Community Life. - Student appeals of decisions, findings, and sanctions made by the Community Life staff may be heard by the Director of Community Life. - Student appeals of decisions, findings, and sanctions made by the Director of Community Life will be heard by the Dean of Students. - All appeals of decisions that include suspension or expulsion will be heard by the Dean of Students or their designee.
-The Dean of Students, or their designee, is the final point of appeal for non-academic conduct decisions.
+- Student appeals of decisions, findings, and sanctions made by an Area Coordinator will be heard by the Director of Community Life. - Student appeals of decisions, findings, and sanctions made by the Assistant Director of Community Life will be heard by the Director of Community Life. - Student appeals of decisions, findings, and sanctions made by the Director of Community Life will be heard by the Dean of Students.
+The Dean of Students is the final point of appeal in non-academic matters. - All appeals of decisions that include suspension or expulsion will be heard by the Dean of Students or his/her designee.